Minichiello banned for 'gross breaches of trust'

 Last updated on .From the section Athletics

-UK Athletics has found coach Toni Minichiello guilty of "gross breaches of trust" that "have had severe consequences for the mental health and mental wellbeing of the athletes under his charge".
+Toni Minichiello has been banned from coaching for life by UK Athletics over sexually inappropriate conduct after being found to have committed "gross breaches of trust".

-Minichello, who guided Dame Jessica Ennis-Hill to Olympic success, was suspended from coaching last year.
+An independent panel found Minichiello's actions to "have had severe consequences for the mental health and mental wellbeing of the athletes under his charge".

-An adjudication panel has found Minichello:
+An adjudication panel has found Minichiello:

 - made inappropriate sexual references and gestures to athletes.